NU 501 Concepts of Professional Nursing Practice 4 credits

 NU 805 Educational Concepts for Advanced Nursing Practice 3 credits

-This course focuses on preparing nurses with the knowledge and skills necessary to educate various audiences in a variety of settings.
-The course will emphasize foundational principles of teaching and learning, learner needs and characteristics, instructional strategies, curriculum development, and evaluation of learning outcomes.
-Current issues and trends in health care will be explored in relation to their impact on the education of consumers, families, nursing staff, and students.
+This course focuses on preparing advanced practice nursing students with the knowledge and skills necessary to educate in a variety of settings.
+An emphasis will be placed on the foundational principles of teaching and learning, learner needs and characteristics, instructional strategies, curriculum development and evaluation of learning outcomes.
+Current issues and trends in health care will be explored in relation to their impact on the education of diverse populations.

 NU 811 Financial Concepts for Systems Management 3 credits

-In this course students will develop a working knowledge of foundational concepts of economics, business, reimbursement, and the impact of public and private financing as they apply to acute and ambulatory care settings.
-Problem-based activities will assist the student to understand processes for short-term and long-term (capital acquisition and strategic planning) budgeting, as well as the basics of financial operations management.
-Finally, students will learn to monitor and evaluate outcomes through data extrapolation and analysis.
+The course provides the foundation for understanding healthcare financing at the micro and macro level.
+Students will develop a working knowledge of concepts related to economics, business, reimbursement and the impact of public and private financing.
 The emphasis of the course will be on the development of knowledge and skills necessary to promote and sustain the financial viability of healthcare systems and to plan for achieving cost-effective, quality healthcare outcomes.